 The good news is that skin tags are not dangerous, explained Dr. Nada Elbuluk, a dermatologist and clinical assistant professor at the University of Southern California's Keck School of Medicine.

-“They’re completely harmless,” Elbuluk said.
-Though she added, “but occasionally there will be something that looks like a tag that’s a bit more concerning, like superficial skin cancer.”
+“They’re completely harmless,” Elbuluk said, “but occasionally there will be something that looks like a tag that’s a bit more concerning, like superficial skin cancer.”

-That’s why it’s important to see a dermatologist even if you think you have one.
-If it’s itchy, bleeding, uncomfortable or concerns you, make an appointment sooner rather than later she said.
-If it’s not bothering you, she suggests bringing it up at an annual visit to be safe.
+That’s why it’s important to see a dermatologist, even if you think you have a harmless skin tag.
+If it’s itchy, bleeding, uncomfortable or concerns you, make an appointment sooner rather than later, she said.
+If it’s not bothering you, she suggested bringing it up at an annual checkup.

 How to remove skin tags: